ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-options.md

 ## freeScroll
   - **Type**: `boolean`
   - **Default**: `false`
-  - **Usage**: In some scenes we need to calculate offset when fingers move both horizontally and vertically, we can set  `freeScroll` to true
+  - **Usage**: By default, because human fingers cannot perform absolute vertical or horizontal movement, there will be horizontal and vertical offsets during a finger operation.
+The internal default will abandon the smaller offset direction , Keep scrolling in the other direction.
+But in some scenes, we need to calculate the horizontal and vertical finger offset distances at the same time, instead of only calculating the direction with a larger offset.
+At this time, we only need to set `freeScroll` to true.
   - **Note**:  This configuration is invalid when [eventPassthrough](./base-scroll-options.html#eventpassthrough) isn't set to empty.
   - **Examples**
   ```js